the Anima Mundi School research center

 We believe that there is a certain work and research to be done that’s ‘bottom-up’.
 Meaning: we have to go into the depths of our psyche—our roots—to reclaim and reconnect to what has been lost and forgotten.
 In this way, we can contribute to the healing and voicing of the Anima Mundi, the Soul of the World.

-The long-term courses and training are held within the framework of our research center, and is open to all women and those who identify as female.
-This growing community of women is individually dedicated to uncovering their deep roots, place and creativity in the world, while reconnecting in the attitude of service to the Anima Mundi.
+The long-term courses and training are held within the framework of our research center.
+The Anima Mundi School started as a place for women only, an incubation time that was much needed, but has now grown into a place of learning for all, while being firmly rooted in the Feminine.
+This growing community is individually dedicated to uncovering their deep roots, place and creativity in the world, while reconnecting in the attitude of service to the Anima Mundi.
 Collectively, we listen, witness and research old myth, fairytales and new emerging stories that arise from the spirit of the depth in our work with the mythic imagination.

 “Psychology, so dedicated to awakening the human consciousness, needs to wake itself up to one of the most ancient human truths: we cannot be studied or cured apart from the planet.”